bymarkone/productions/readme.md

 ---

-## Javascript e Continuous Delivery
+## Javascript and Continuous Delivery

 While practices like Design Thinking, Lean and Agile are expanding, we developers have been challenged to keep up with the promises made by this practices.
 Short time to market, adaptability to change, feature selection... all are needs with direct impact in our day to day practices.